 She said she did not mean to kill her employer, because she acted in self-defense as he attemped to rape her.

 More than two years after she was detained, Jennifer is still waiting for the UAE court to decide on her appeal.
 Here's what has happened so far, based on reports and information collected by Rappler:

 Before working abroad, Jennifer lived with her family in General Santos City.

 In an interview with Rappler, her mother Rajima Dalquez described Jennifer as a good daughter and a loving mother to her two children.
 Their family was barely surviving on the income of her farmer-husband and her father's earnings as a tricycle driver.
 Jennifer decided to work abroad.

-Jennifer flew to work in the United Arab Emirates, leaving behind her two kids who were just 2 years old and 7 months old, respectively, at the time.
+Jennifer flew to work in the United Arab Emirates, leaving behind her two kids who were just two years old and 7 months old, respectively, at the time.
 She was hired as a household worker.

-Dalquez said her employer forcibly entered the bathroom while she was taking a bath and attempted to rape her.
+Dalquez said her employer forcibly entered the bathroom as she bathed and attempted to rape her.
 She was able to escape and asked the wife of her employer to send her back home.

 While at the airport, however, a friend offered her a job.
 Thinking of her children’s future, Jennifer decided to stay and work as a cashier at a restaurant.

 She left the restaurant and started working as an assistant for a doctor she met when she was still a cashier.

 To earn more, she cleaned for different households on the side.
 Dalquez said she was planning to go back to the Philippines for good in January 2015.

 She was hired to clean an Emirati policeman’s house.
 According to Dalquez, her employer tried to rape her at knifepoint.
-She defended herself and managed to get hold of the knife, which she used when she accidentally killed him.
+She defended herself and managed to get hold of the knife.
+She accidentally killed him.